Consumer Protection

 Stop the Harassment

-We send a representation letter that legally forces collectors to stop contacting you immediately.
+We send a representation letter that legally forces collectors to stop contacting you and communicate only with us.
+If they continue calling after receiving our letter, every additional contact is a separate FDCPA violation.

 Sue for Damages

-If they violated the FDCPA, FCRA, or No Surprises Act, we file a federal lawsuit to recover money for you.
+If collectors or credit bureaus violated the FDCPA, FCRA, or your rights under the No Surprises Act, we file a federal lawsuit to recover statutory damages, actual damages, and attorney's fees on your behalf.

-Can they deny me care if I have unpaid bills?
+Can a hospital deny me care if I have unpaid medical bills?

 What if I didn't know the doctor was out-of-network?